hackerb9/vt340test/apl/nomenclature.md

-# What a symbol is named, is called, and actually is.
+# What a symbol is named, is called, and actually _is_.

-<blockquote><SUP><SUB>
+<ul><SUP>

 “You are sad,” the Knight said in an anxious tone: “let me sing you a song to comfort you.”

 “Is it very long?”
 Alice asked, for she had heard a good deal of poetry that day.

 “It’s long,” said the Knight, “but very, very beautiful.
-Everybody that hears me sing it—either it brings the tears into their eyes, or else—”
+Everybody that hears me sing it — either it brings the tears into their eyes, or else —”

 “Or else what?” said Alice, for the Knight had made a sudden pause.